The Unwanteds: Book 3: Island of Fire

 Appointed Head Mage by the late Mr. Today, Alex Stowe is left with the task of trying to bring back Artimé, the magical land that disappeared upon Mr. Today's death.
 If he can't, he and his friends are doomed.
-With the help of Sky, he succeeds in restoring Artimé, by using the model mansion in the shack and Mr. Today's robe and its magical creatures through clues Mr. Today left him, but his troubles are only beginning.
-Now, he must find a way to rescue his friends Lani and Samheed from Warbler Island.
-He rescues them, but Warbler's queen, Eagala, is planning an attack on them for stealing Sky, Crow, Lani, Samheed, and Meghan.
+With the help of Sky, he succeeds in restoring Artimé, by using clues Mr. Today left him.
+He rescues his friends Lani and Samheed from Warbler Island, but Warbler's queen, Eagala, is planning an attack on them for stealing Sky, Crow, Lani, Samheed, and Meghan.

 Book 4: Island of Legends

 During Artimé's first annual masquerade ball, hundreds of lights appear across the sea.
-Artimé is under attack from Warbler, and with difficulty Alex and his friends drive them back.
+Warbler attacks Artimé, and with difficulty Alex and his friends drive them back.
 Meanwhile, Aaron discovers the existence of a magical jungle using Mr. Today's tube.
 The jungle creatures trust him after he tells them that he is Alex.
 He uses the creatures to plan an attack on Artimé.

-Even during the battle Alex has not forgotten his promise to rescue Sky's mother from Pirate Island.
+Alex has not forgotten his promise to rescue Sky's mother from Pirate Island.
 Once they set out, however, some of their friends are taken to the island's underwater holding cell by a huge eel.
-When they rescue all of them, they proceed onto the next islands, but find out not all of them are friendly.
-Karkinos or island of legends is actually a moving crab who is dying. while Talon, Lhasa, a snow lion, and Bock, a deer, are friendly, there are some who are not nice, like dropbears and the eel that attacked them.
-The eel does attack them and then they figure they could become allies after they see each other's fighting abilities.
-And after that island, beware, they sail to the edge of the world.
+When they rescue all of them, they proceed to the next islands, but find out not all of them are friendly.
+Karkinos, or the Island of Legends, is actually a moving crab who is dying.
+Talon, Lhasa, a snow lion, and Bock, a deer, are friendly, but there are some inhabitants of the islands who are hostile, like dropbears and the eel that attacked them.
+Alex and his friends befriend the eel by demonstrating their fighting abilities to each other.
+They sail on to the edge of the world.